Purpose of this project

 COLLECTIBILITY

 On the left below is a highly-oxidized zinc plate that was used to print a a 100-share stock certificate of the Utica Chenango & Susquehanna Valley Railway Co.
 It is terribly difficult to read even in person.
 On the right is an odd-share certificate from the same series.
-I have never seen a listing for a 100-share certificate, nor has anyone ever reported one to me.
+I have never seen a listing for a collectible 100-share certificate, nor has anyone ever reported one to me.
 Even though the plate exists, I see no compelling reason to catalog the 100-sh certificate until one appears.

 What about certificates locked away in museums and historical societies?

-Even if losses never occurred, I predict museums and societies will be probable sources of certificates as time goes on.
-Stocks, bonds, and similar financial documents rarely constitute important holdings to those kinds of institutions and they receive new and more relevant contributions continually.
+Even if losses stopped today, I suggest museums and societies will be sources of certificates as time goes on.
+Financial documents like stocks and bonds are rarely "centerpiece" holdings to those kinds of institutions. museums and societies receive new and more relevant contributions continually.
 Without infinite cash donations, every society and every museum will reach its limits.
 Many small societies already have huge problems with storage, display, and security.
 Many are hamstrung with well-intentioned policies created when such problems were unimaginable.
-Yes, it is true that organizations may not be planning to de-accession any time soon, but make no mistake, they WILL be forced to think about it sooner or later.
+Yes, it is true that organizations are not necessarily planning to de-accession tomorrow.
+Make no mistake, however, they WILL be forced to think about it sooner or later.
 It is my strong opinion that deaccessioning is inevitable and an unpredictable number of stocks and bonds will ultimately find their ways back to collectors.

 STOCKS and BONDS